 Read and Spread His Teachings

 The best way to get to know Bruno Lanteri is to explore his teachings yourself.
 We’ve made it easy by posting his writings on our website.
 A good place to start is with his counsels of mercy, which have also been translated into Spanish and French.
+You can also learn more about his teachings and spirituality in our Overcoming Spiritual Discouragement virtual workshop.
 We encourage you to share his work with others and help people come to know and love him as we do.

 Pray With Ven.
 Lanteri